 Photographer Of The Year

-The recipient of the 2018 Photographer of the Year award will be decided by the total points awarded to the entrants in each category as follows: First Place, 8 points; Second Place, 4 points; Third Place, 2 points; Award of Excellence, 1 point.
+The award of Photographer of the Year will be decided by the total points awarded to the entrants in each category as follows: First Place, 8 points; Second Place, 4 points; Third Place, 2 points; Award of Excellence, 1 point.
 The number of Awards of Excellence in any category is at the discretion of the judges.

 The winner of the portfolio category will receive double points: First Place, 16 points; Second Place 8, points; Third Place, 4 points; Award of Excellence, 2 points.
 Political Portfolio is a normal category and receives normal points for individual categories, not double points.
 In the event of a tie for Photographer of the Year, the judges will pick the winner from the tied entries.